reach-sh/reach-lang/docs/dev/src/networks/index.md

 Its bit width is 256-bits.

 Non-network tokens are compiled to [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) fungible tokens.
-Specifically, the `{!reach} Token` type refers to the address of the ERC-20 contract.
+Specifically, the `{!rsh} Token` type refers to the address of the ERC-20 contract.
 Token minting launches a fresh ERC-20 contract based on the OpenZeppelin ERC-20 implementation, which stores additional metadata and allows the creator to burn tokens and destroy the token if there is no supply (i.e. it has all been burned).

 Views are compiled to `view` functions.